jonas1ara/jonas1ara-me/README.md

 # Portfolio of the beginnings in my artificial intelligence career 🤖

-It is a very fast application without any drop of javascript
+It is a very fast application without any 💧 of javascript

 ![Languages](/src/BlazorApp/wwwroot/images/Languages.png)